 A 7-0 run by the Miners in the opening minutes of the second half gave S&T the lead back at 41-40 after 5-10 senior guard Nusrath Khan nailed a three-pointer, but the Pumas answered when Smith made a put-back of his own miss to spark a 14-0 run that gave Saint Joseph's its largest lead of 13.

 That lead would grow to 14 before the Miners went on their run to tie the score, as S&T scored nine straight points in one stretch with points on four straight possessions.
 Freshman guard Danylo Zuikov's three-pointer started the run that culminated with Ellis' basket that tied the game.

 The Miners shot 67.7 percent from the field in the second half and finished the day at a season-high 55.7 percent, but were hampered by their performance at the free throw line, where they made just 12-of-25 and were outscored by 23 points.

 Senior guard Mudiaga Eruteya led five Miners in double figures with 22 points, while Khan finished with 15 and 6-1 freshman guard Aaron Emmanuel with 13.
 Senior guard Bryce Foster, S&T's leading scorer on the season at 22.8 points a game when the day began, scored the Miners' first six points of the game but had only one point for the remainder of the afternoon as he played just 22 minutes due to foul issues.

-Page 2 of 2 - The Pumas made 50 percent of their shots and connected on 35-of-45 at the line as they won for the first time in conference play.
+The Pumas made 50 percent of their shots and connected on 35-of-45 at the line as they won for the first time in conference play.

 Missouri S&T will head to the road to face a pair of teams ranked in the top 10 nationally next weekend, beginning Thursday in Evansville, Ind., against Southern Indiana.
 The Screaming Eagles were ranked eighth in last week's poll and remained undefeated with a win Sunday at Rockhurst.